The Perfect Moist White Cake Recipe

 - 12 Tablespoons (171g) unsalted butter softened to room temperature1

-- 1 cup (240mL) heavy cream room temperature1,2
+- 1 cup (240mL) whole milk room temperature1,2

-- 6 large egg whites room temperature1
+- 6 large egg whites3 room temperature1

 - 2 and ½ teaspoons vanilla extract